How To Find Fender Serial Number?

 How can I find out how old my Fender is?

 To find out when your Fender guitar was made, try looking up its serial number.
 In most cases, it helps to determine the production date of the instrument.
-To find information about your fender, you can use the serial number decoder.
+You can use the serial number decoder to find information about your fender.
 You’ll get all the details about your guitar: the country, production date, and even the factory.

 What does a Fender serial number look like?